The Journalism and Screen Studies major (JASS) is dedicated to storytelling—its forms, techniques, and technologies.

 - JASS 404: Video Game Studies & Criticism

 - JASS 406: History & Theory of Documentary

 Primarily serving Journalism and Screen Studies and Campus Media Services, CASL's media production studio is a fully equipped, flexible production space for producing live three-camera television and news, green screen compositing, narrative film shoots, and new media applications.
 NewTek's Tricaster video switching system drives production in the studio.

-The media production lab features 9 Macintosh workstations running Avid Media Composer and the Adobe graphics software, a dedicated Pro Tools audio studio, and a small movie library.
+The media production lab features 9 Macintosh workstations running Adobe Creative Cloud, a dedicated audio studio running Pro Tools and Adobe Audition, an HTC Vive virtual reality system, and a small movie library.
 Students can also reserve and check out a wide range of production equipment, including Canon 7D DSLR cameras, Panasonic and JVC HD camcorders, an iPad digital production kit, Zoom H4n audio recorders, and a range of microphones and light kits.
 Studio and lab managers, along with student lab assistants, provide access and support.